Amethyst Quick Facts

-Amethyst is a member of the common quartz family and develops in large crystal geodes, in rock cavities left by volcanic gas bubbles.
-The best amethyst is faceted for gemstones, others are tumbled or made into ornaments for decorative pieces.
+Amethyst is a member of the common quartz family.
+It develops in large crystal geodes in rock cavities left by volcanic gas bubbles.

-Amethyst is the most highly valued stone in the quartz group, although very affordable due to its abundance.
+Amethyst is the most highly valued stone in the quartz group, although it’s very affordable due to its abundance.
 Color is the first thing to consider when selecting an amethyst, or any colored gemstone.
-Found in a range of hues from lilac to deep plum, amethyst provides inexpensive gem quality crystals that can be fashioned into a variety of wearable styles.
 Generally, stones with the deepest color are the most valuable.

 Amethysts frequently have color banding within the gemstone, which looks like purple and clear stripes, and is treated as an inclusion.
 If the gemstone is darker in tone, the color banding may be somewhat masked.

-Amethysts are easily cared for, requiring cleaning with a gentle solution made specifically for jewelry.
-Borsheims also offers small “ultrasonic” cleaners that clean your jewelry with high-frequency sound.
+Amethysts are easily cleaned using mild soap, warm water and a toothbrush.
+Ultrasonic cleaners are typically safe for amethysts except in instances where the stone has been dyed or treated by fracture filling.
+Steam cleaning should be avoided and amethysts should not be subject to heat.
 It is important to have your jewelry professionally cleaned and checked three to four times a year.
 When not worn, amethyst jewelry should be stored in a jewelry box lined with soft fabric.